WMEX (AM): WMEX returns to the air

-The station did testing and a simulcast of WATD in mid-October 2019.
+The station did testing and a simulcast of WATD-FM in mid-October 2019.
 Owner Ed Perry told the New England Radio Stations Facebook group that he intended to start original programming of South Shore-based news and sports as well as oldies by March 9, 2020.
-On that day, an update advised that the station was simulcasting WATD, with plans to add its own programming and live internet streaming starting in April 2020.
+On that day, an update advised that the station was simulcasting WATD-FM, with plans to add its own programming and live internet streaming starting in April 2020.
 Due to the coronavirus epidemic, the date was pushed back to May 18, 2020.
-On that day just after 9 a.m., DJ Larry Justice -- who did the popular morning show on WMEX in the mid-1960s -- returned to the station, debuting with the first song "Joy to the World" by Three Dog Night.
+On that day just after 9 a.m., DJ Larry Justice–who did the popular morning show on WMEX in the mid-1960s–returned to the station, debuting with the first song "Joy to the World" by Three Dog Night.
 Marshfield Broadcasting sold WMEX to L&J Media, headed by Anthony LaGreca and midday host Larry Justice, for $390,000 in 2021.

+On March 2, 2026, WMEX shifted its format from oldies of the 1960s and 1970s to classic hits of the 1970s and 1980s.
+The change coincided with a local marketing agreement with Tyler Nye's Local Media Boston ahead of a sale of the station for $1 and the assumption of L&J's debt; LaGreca would retain a 45% stake as a silent partner, while outgoing partner Justice's midday show was canceled.
+On March 13, Nye withdrew the transfer application; on March 17, L&J Media informed the FCC that it had itself changed its name to Local Media Boston.
+In May 2026, the station announced that Scott Shannon, known for his work at WHTZ in New York City and other stations, would become its morning host; by June, WMEX had eliminated its local on-air staff to carry Shannon's The True Oldies Channel full time.